ferak-r/comm-cal/README.md

 php artisan test

 ## 7. How to run
-php artisan serve
+If you wnat you can copy import.csv file in public folder.
-in Root path project will run.
+If you wnat you can all Exchange Curreny with current format can be changed in commanded URL. php artisan serve in Root path project will run.

 ## Preview result with this input

 0.6
 3
 3
 0.06
 1.5
 90
 3
 0.3
 0.3
 3
 3
 0.9
 8607.4
 1

 <a id="about-you"></a>